miikahyttinen/stelisted_backend/README.md

 # Setlisted (Back end)

 Node.js backend for Full Stack Programming project at the University of Helsinki.
 This is the back end for the application.
-It stores data and serves data from it's own database and also acts as "a middleman" between Spotify API and front end.
-Plan is to enrich Spotify data with applications own data.
-This data could be something like a key of the song(musical term) or sheet music.
+It stores data in mongo db and connects to Spotify api as well.

 Front end repository, project defintion and working hours here: https://github.com/miikahyttinen/setlisted_frontend/